 The penalty for these violations may be up to \$10,000 per violation.
 Intentional or knowing violations may be punishable as misdemeanors.
-In the event of cooperation with a campaign, the campaign will also be subject to penalties.
+In the event of cooperation with a campaign in expenditures reported to be independent, the campaign will also be subject to penalties.